 Arrive to Lima on the flight of your choice today.
-After picking up your luggage and clearing customs, walk across the street to the comfortable and conveniently located Ramada Costa del Sol Hotel.
-Settle into your room and rest up after your travels.
-You have an exciting trip ahead, filled with ancient ruins, local markets and the beautiful Andes Mountains!
+After picking up your luggage and clearing customs, walk across the street to the comfortable and conveniently located Wyndham Costa del Sol Hotel.
+Settle into your room and rest up for your Peru tour ahead.

 This morning, journey into one of the most beautiful areas of Peru.
 The Sacred Valley often becomes one of the highlights of your trip and you will soon see why!
+The day is flexible based on your interests, market days, and the weather.
 You'll test your bargaining skills with the locals while visiting one of the great textile markets in the area.
 You may also hike to the inspiring ruins of Pisac or take a short walk through the countryside to the seldom-visited town of Maras, where pre-Columbian salt mines still operate today.
 Visit the Inca agricultural terraces of Moray, thought to have been a nursery to experiment with and modify different varieties of crops.
-Eventually, you will make your way to the living Inca city of Ollantaytambo where you can relax for the night.
+Eventually, you make your way to the living Inca city of Ollantaytambo and overnight.

-Board the train and follow the Urubamba River as it tumbles its way towards the Amazon and the sacred city of Machu Picchu, Peru.
-Tour ancient canals that still bring water from the high mountains to the baths used by Inca priests.
-As visitors, you are welcomed to respectfully dip your hands in the cool water.
-After your guided tour of Machu Picchu, you'll return to the village of Aguas Calientes (located at the base of Machu Picchu).
-Enjoy one of many excellent local restaurants or end your day soaking in the hot springs after exploring one of the most magical archaeological sites in the world.
+Board the Vistadome train late this morning and follow the Urubamba River as it tumbles its way towards the Amazon and the sacred city of Machu Picchu, Peru.
+After checking into your hotel and enjoying lunch in Aguas Calientes, take the short bus ride up to the gates of Machu Picchu and begin exploring this amazing site - the former retreat of Inca kings.
+After walking amongst the massive complex of ruins and learning about its fascinating history, you'll return to the village of Aguas Calientes (located at the base of Machu Picchu).
+Enjoy one of many excellent local restaurants after exploring one of the most magical archaeological sites in the world.

 A luxury-class bus takes us from Cusco to the shores of Lake Titicaca.
 Along the way, enjoy optional visits to the "Sistine Chapel" of Peru and a pre-Incan site, as well as a huge lunch featuring traditional Peruvian cuisine.
-Entrances to the sites are additional (around $10 per person), but the lunch is on us!
 Arrive at mystical Lake Titicaca in the early afternoon.
 Legend has it that the first Inca rose out of its azure waters.
 Transfer to your hotel and explore on your own this afternoon.